Krishan Kumar Modi

-Krishan Kumar Modi (27 August 1940 – 2 November 2019), also known as K. K. Modi, was an Indian businessman and the President of Modi Enterprises.
-Among his three children is Lalit Modi.
+Krishan Kumar Modi (27 August 1940 – 2 November 2019), also known as K. K. Modi, was an Indian businessman and the president of the Modi Enterprises.

 Background

 Modi was born in August 1940 in Patiala, the eldest son of Rai Bahadur Gujarmal Modi and his second wife Dayawati Modi.
 Rai Bahadur Gujarmal Modi was the founder of the Modi Group.
 He started his first sugar factory in 1933 and gradually built up a vast business empire by venturing into various industrial sectors in the period before and after independence.
 The young K.K.
 Modi thus grew up in exciting times, when his father was building the family fortunes, and the country was grappling with major social and political changes.

 Career

 In 1959, at the age of just 19, Krishan Kumar accompanied his uncle Kedaarnath Modi (Gujarmal's step-brother) to several European countries, to explore the possibility of purchasing the latest textile machinery to produce higher quality cloth.
 Managing the textile production in the silk mill was the next project entrusted to him.
 In 1965, he was appointed the Vice-President of Modipon—the then newly established nylon yarn manufacturing unit in Modinagar.

 In 1976, Gujarmal Modi died.
 KK Modi then provided leadership as patriarch of the Modi family and the group remained united until 1989, when the various businesses of the Modi Group of companies were divided between the five sons of Gujarmal Modi.
 He has since then moved into cigarette manufacturing, pesticides, leather, industrial chemical technology and other sectors.
 He was also considered to be India's 89th richest man in 2012, according to Forbes.

 Modi has served in the following positions: